Melkibson/google-homepage/README.md

-Reproduction of the Google index page.
+Reproduction of the Google homepage page.